 The Marble Core Interface consists of the config, groups, behaviors, and items features.
 All Marble Contracts, at a minimum, must include the Marble Core Interface in order to be considered a valid Marble Digital Item contract.

 Other additional plugin-like features, called Marble Layers, are optional and not required to be a valid Marble contract, but do add exceptional capabilities on top of the Marble Core Interface.

 The Marble Config is a table in the contract that tracks administrative information like the contract name, version, admin, and serial counter.

-Items are the individual, ownable objects stored in the contract.
-Every Item created is given a unique contract-wide serial number that's used to identify it among all other Items in the contract.
+Items are the individual ownable objects stored in the contract.
+Every item created is given a unique contract-wide serial number that's used to identify it among all other items in the contract.